hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/24- Terraform Conditional Expressions.md

 In this example, the count parameter is conditionally set based on the value of the variable create_web_servers.

-If the variable is true, three instances of type "t2.micro" will be created; otherwise, no instances will be created.
+If the variable is true, 3 instances of type "t2.micro" will be created; otherwise, no instances will be created.

 ```bash
 # Example: Conditional Expression - "count"